All Episodes

 Yeah, exactly.

-We can't divide this party like we did last time to allow Trump to get re-elected.
+We can't divide this party like we did last time to allow Trump to get reelected.

-Uh, you know, the fact that Senator Sanders is on TV with a negative attack ed, consistently saying the establishment teaming up against him.
+You know, the fact that Senator Sanders is on TV with a negative attack ad, consistently saying the establishment teaming up against him, no, African-American voters have made a conscious decision that we fought and we earned civil rights through blood, sweat, and tears.

 And so as he rails against the establishment, I don't know that African Americans of the South were considered part of the establishment.